-1. Lower collective to down stop and reduce throttle as desired for tachometer needle separation.
+- 1. Adjust carb heat if required.
+(See page 4-12.) - 2.
+Lower collective to down stop and reduce throttle as desired for tachometer needle separation.

 To avoid inadvertent engine stoppage, do not chop throttle to simulate a power failure.
 Always roll throttle off smoothly.
 Recover immediately if engine is rough or engine RPM continues to drop.